 In the financial arena, Mr. Rubinroit has represented numerous banks and other institutional lenders, as well as borrowers, in cases involving loan defaults, loan restructurings, loan syndications, letters of credit, bad faith claims and bankruptcy reorganizations, often entailing difficult issues of property valuations.

 Mr. Rubinroit’s professional affiliations and undertakings have included board memberships in the Beverly Hills Bar Association, committee positions with sections of the Los Angeles Bar Association and acting as an appointed referee in the resolution of disputes.

-Mr. Rubinroit is recognized in The Best Lawyers in America 2015 in Commercial Litigation.
+Mr. Rubinroit is recognized in The Best Lawyers in America 2015 and 2016 editions in Commercial Litigation.